 As of August 5, 2011, I've somewhat shifted the focus of this page to historical piracy and privateering--sea roving, in other words--including the debunking of some pirate myths.
 I'll include anything else that strikes my interest, along with anything that doesn't fit anywhere else.
+However, much of what used to go on this page now goes on my Wordpress blog, a link is on the main page.

 April 10, 2013: Did Pirates Wear Eye Patches?